boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 The above will keep the order of the elements in the slice but lets assume this isn't a requirement in our case.

-The problem with the above firstly is adding a waitgroup and having to remember to increment and call done on it.
+One problem with the above is adding a waitgroup and having to remember to increment and call done on it.
 This is additional overhead on the developer.
-Get it wrong and this program will not produce the right output, either nondeterministically or never finish.
+Get it wrong and this program will not produce the right output, either non-deterministically or never finish.
 In addition if your list is very long you are going to spawn a go-routine for every single one.
-As I said before this is not an issue itself because go can do that without issue.
+As I said before this is not an issue itself because Go can do that without issue.
 What is going to be a problem is that each one of those go-routines is going to fight for a slice of the CPU.
 As such this is not going to be the most efficient way to perform this task.

 What you probably wanted was to spawn a go-routine for each CPU and have them pick over the list processing it in turn.
 The overhead of additional go-routines is small, but for a very tight loop is not trivial, and when I was working on [scc](https://github.com/boyter/scc/) it was something I ran into hence it is limited to a go-routine per core.
-To do this in a Go centric way you need to build a channel then loop over the elements of your slice and have your functions read from that channel, then another channel which you read from.
+To do this in a Go centric way you need to build a channel, then loop over the elements of your slice and have your functions read from that channel, then another channel which you write to, or update the slice directly.
 Lets have a look.

 {{<highlight go>}}
 toProcess := []int{1,2,3,4,5,6,7,8,9}